ihebEnetcom/mini_project/README.md

    - View a list of all patients stored in the database.

 2. **Brain Tumor Prediction**:

    - Upload a grayscale brain scan image for AI-based tumor prediction.

 3. **Authentication and Authorization**:

    - **Authentication**: Users must log in to access the system.
    - **Authorization**: Role-based access control to ensure that only users with appropriate roles can access specific routes (e.g., admin, nurse, doctor).
-   - **Middleware and JWT**: Authentication and authorization are implemented using middleware and JWT (JSON Web Tokens) to secure routes and ensure only authorized users can perform specific tasks.
+   - **Middleware and Session**: Authentication and authorization are implemented using middleware and session management to secure routes and ensure only authorized users can perform specific tasks.

 ## Technology Stack